mcanouil/quarto-venv/README.md

 # Quarto & Virtual Env

 1. (Optional) In the command palette, search and select "Dev Containers: Reopen in Container".
    Docker is required for this to work.
+   Alternatively, you can open the folder in a container by clicking the green "Code" button on GitHub and clicking on "Create codespace on main".
 2. In the command palette:
    1. Search and select "Python: Create Environment...".
    2. Select "Venv".